elehcimd/mltraq/mkdocs/advanced/options.md

 * Options `"reproducibility.*"` handle outputs can be reproduced accurately.
     * The random seed of the Python `random` and `numpy` packages resets to `"reproducibility.random_seed"` before executing runs, ensuring reproducibility.
-    * If `"reproducibility.fake_incremental_uuids"` is set to True, there is no randomness for UUIDs generated for experiments and run IDs, simplifying tests and avoiding unnecessary changes in the documentation.
+    * If `"reproducibility.sequential_uuids"` is set to True, there is no randomness for UUIDs generated for experiments and run IDs, simplifying tests and avoiding unnecessary changes in the documentation.

 * Options `"serialization.*` set defaults on compression and storage of experiments.

 * Options `"tqdm.*`" are parameters passed to `tqdm` to render the progress bars used in the evaluation of `runs` and SQL queries.

+* Options `"datastore.*"` define how objects are serialized outside the database.
+E.g., the filesystem.
+    * `"datastore.url"` defines the storage location.
+Three slashes indicate a relative path.
+    * `"datastore.relative_path_prefix"` is appended to `"datastore.url"` and defines the relative directory that should be used to store the file(s). `DataStore` objects manage it transparently, temporarily setting it to the experiment ID.